sharma-rishabh/sharma-rishabh.github.io/content/posts/Walk_between_pg_and_office.md

   - literature
 ---

-This is the story of what goes on in my mind while I'm walking from pg to home or home to pg.
+This is the story of what goes on in my mind while I'm walking from pg to office or office to pg.

 First thing I wanna mention is Ashirwad it's a house near our office which has a circular tower rising on top of it's roof which makes it look like a fort it has a big garden I don't like it much but that circular tower grabs my attentioin every morning I pass by it.